 Note: Vpeak = Vrms x 1.41

-The rectifier transforms the secondary winding AC voltage into a pulsating DC voltage. (look at the picture).
+The rectifier bridge transforms the secondary winding AC voltage into a pulsating DC voltage. (look at the diagram).
 In our case, we use a ½ wave rectifier, then we eliminate the negative part of the wave.

 The voltage regulator receives the signal from the filter and delivers a constant voltage (let’s say 12 DC volts) regardless of the variations on the load or the voltage supply.

 A voltage regulator can be implemented in several ways.
 It can be a transistorized voltage regulator or a monolithic voltage regulator.

 The image below shows the LM7805 voltage regulator (5VDC output).
 You can also find the LM7812 voltage regulator (12VDC output).

 LM7805 Voltage regulator

 Some circuit diagrams of variable power supply that may interest you:

 - A small transistorized variable power supply circuit or a 12Volts 1 A power supply using a zener diode, useful for a 1 to 1.6 A maximum.

 - If you deed more power, the 5 A variable power supply using the LM338 regulator or the 4A variable power supply with 4 LM317 regulators or an LM350 Voltage Regulator Adjustable P.S.